Loading Racing Stats...

 More Fantasy News

-Keselowski finished fifth in the Federated Auto Parts 400 at Richmond Raceway Saturday night.
+Keselowski finished fourth in the Toyota 500k at Darlington Raceway Wednesday night.